 I brought my camera along with me for a few days to record the audio of the city noises around me.
 From the train, to the station, to the Chicago streets themselves I recorded what I see and hear on my daily commute to school.

-I overall had fun with this animation, for it was my first animation project and final in my college experience.
+I overall had fun with this animation, for it was my first animation project in College.